 2. Blue Bezel and Champagne Serti Dial

 First appearing in the early 1980s on the full 18k yellow gold Submariner 16808, the Rolex Serti dial is no longer in production for the Submariner.
-It was eventually replaced with a diamond-only dial version (with some referring to it as the new Serti style dial) on the Submariner 116613 in 2009.
+It was eventually replaced with a diamond-only dial version (with some referring to it as the new Serti style dial) on the Rolex Submariner 116613 reference in 2009.
 That particular diamond-only dial for the Sub 116613 was discontinued in 2012.

 3. Black bezel and silver Serti dial